A Lesson to Learn: Telefonica Brasil S.A. (VIV)

 VIV’s Market Performance

-VIV stocks went down by -3.87% for the week, with a monthly jump of 4.16% and a quarterly performance of -1.60%, while its annual performance rate touched 5.40%.
-The volatility ratio for the week stands at 2.82% while the volatility levels for the past 30 days are set at 2.27% for Telefonica Brasil S.A..
-The simple moving average for the period of the last 20 days is -1.01% for VIV stocks with a simple moving average of -2.15% for the last 200 days.
+VIV stocks went up by 10.45% for the week, with a monthly jump of 12.15% and a quarterly performance of 10.45%, while its annual performance rate touched 22.05%.
+The volatility ratio for the week stands at 2.91% while the volatility levels for the past 30 days are set at 2.41% for Telefonica Brasil S.A..
+The simple moving average for the period of the last 20 days is 8.41% for VIV stocks with a simple moving average of 8.14% for the last 200 days.

-Volatility was left at 2.27%, however, over the last 30 days, the volatility rate increased by 2.82%, as shares surge +2.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.17% lower at present.
+Volatility was left at 2.41%, however, over the last 30 days, the volatility rate increased by 2.91%, as shares surge +12.58% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.54% upper at present.

-During the last 5 trading sessions, VIV fell by -3.87%, which changed the moving average for the period of 200-days by -5.25% in comparison to the 20-day moving average, which settled at $8.04.
-In addition, Telefonica Brasil S.A. saw -7.82% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VIV rose by +10.45%, which changed the moving average for the period of 200-days by +5.28% in comparison to the 20-day moving average, which settled at $8.14.
+In addition, Telefonica Brasil S.A. saw 1.82% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VIV